When you buy through our links, we may earn an affiliate commission.

-In addition to the built-in sensors, you can purchase wireless sensors to place in other rooms.
-One Ecobee thermostat can have up to 32 connected sensors!
+In addition to the built-in sensor, you can purchase wireless sensors to place in other rooms.

 Calibration After Initial Installation